bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 categories: changelog github ux
 ---

-I have noticed a trend recently of library authors on Github forgoing maintaining a [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/) file, in favour of exclusively using Github Releases.
+I have noticed a trend recently of library authors abandoning maintaining a [CHANGELOG.md](https://keepachangelog.com/en/1.1.0/) file, in favour of exclusively using Github Releases.

 ![Example of Github repository changelog.md stating that "Release notes are now stored in Github Releases"](/images/changelog/move-to-releases.png)

 For a library author, the choice is understandable.
-It takes an effort to maintain a useful changelog that strikes the right balance of capturing significant changes to library without ending up as a list of every commit.
-But there's a pretty big problem with this...
-Github Releases today are a much worse solution to the problems changelogs solved for a library's **users**.
+A Github Release message contains much the same information as a changelog, so why duplicate effort and risk having no source of truth by maintaining both?
+But there's a pretty big problem with this: Github Releases today suck UX wise for your **users**.

+_**TLDR?** Get the best of both worlds by generating your changelog from your Releases with [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release)!_

 <!-- more -->

-Please note, throughout this article I will draw on examples from many libraries.
-I do not intend to target any specific authors, this practice is widespread.

 First off, let me clarify what I use changelogs for, and what I expect of them.
-By far the most common time I use a changelog is when upgrading a library, to understand what significant changes have occurred between the version I'm on and the version I'm upgrading to.
-E.g. what changed between `v3.22.0` to `v3.23.8`?
-Pretty simple stuff, but let's see how the experiences compare between the two approaches as a user.
+By far the most common use case I have for a changelog is when upgrading a library, to understand what significant ([to me](https://xkcd.com/1172/)) changes have occurred between the version I'm on and the version I'm upgrading to.

-In both cases, I start by navigating to the Github repo of the library I'm upgrading.
-From there we diverge...
+Pretty simple stuff, but let's see how the difficulty of completing this task differs between Github Releases and a CHANGELOG.md file.

 ### Github Releases

-We navigate to the Releases page with one click, where we can see the 10 most recent releases.
+We navigate to our repository's Releases page, where we can see the 10 most recently released versions.
 Most of them are patches, so we only get one minor release on the whole page.

 ![](/images/changelog/releases-index.png)